Bale Province, Ethiopia: Topography

 Arid plains, highland plateaus, woodlands, and mountain ranges are all part of Bale's diversified topography.
 There are many climates and ecosystems, which produce a wide range of flora and fauna, including numerous endemic species.
 The Wabe Shebelle River, which marks Bale's northern boundary, has carved out numerous deep canyons that serve as physical barriers to the surrounding regions.
-Bale is divided from the southern Guji and Borana regions by the Genale River, which forms part of the southern boundary.
+Bale is divided from the southern Gujii and Boorana regions by the Genale River, which forms part of the southern boundary.
 Other important rivers in the area include the Weib, Welmel, and Dumal.